francescorichard/46120-PiWE/week02_functions_tests/README.md

       There should be no functions defined in `main.py`.
 1. Run `main.py` and make sure it properly imports and executes the functions.
+1. In VS Code, install the [Draw.io Integration](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)
+   extension by Henning Dieterichs.
+1. In your team repo, create a file called `FunctionDiagram.drawio`:
+    * Open the file in VS Code.
+You should have a nice view of an empty drawing canvas.
+    * Create black-box diagrams of the five functions in `functions.py`.
+      Remember to include types of inputs and outputs!
+    * Note that if a function does not explicitly return an output, then the return value is `None`.
 1. Push your branch.

 ### PART 2B: Analyse/update tests